Please ensure Javascript is enabled for purposes of website accessibility

 Bonds: Fixed income securities contain several intrinsic features that make them potentially powerful tools for impact investing:

-• Bond documentation does not need to be standardised.
-This can be used by the lender to impose certain targets on the borrower and hold them accountable.
+• Bond documentation does not need to be standardized.
+This can be used by the lender to impose certain targets by way of covenants on the borrower and hold them accountable.

-• Bond financing can be directly linked to the purchase/creation of a particular asset and the activities that then flow from that asset.
+• Bond financing can be directly linked to the purchase/creation of a particular asset and the activities that then flow from that asset, a concept referred to as “use of proceeds” aligned with impact outcomes.

 • Bonds normally have a limited term, giving investors the opportunity to adjust their requirements or the emphasis of their desired impact with each new issue or refinancing.

-These characteristics have been the basis for strong issuance of ‘green bonds’, whose proceeds are tied to projects with a positive environmental effect.
-More recently ‘sustainability-linked bonds’ (SLBs) have become popular, which typically have coupons that reset higher if the issuer fails to meet certain environmental or social targets by a specified period of time.
-There is also issuance of ‘Social Bonds’, which have the same structure as green bonds, except their proceeds are linked to social projects.
+These characteristics have been the basis for strong issuance of “green bonds,” whose proceeds are tied to projects with a positive environmental effect.
+More recently “sustainability-linked bonds” (SLBs) have become popular, which typically have coupons that reset higher if the issuer fails to meet certain environmental or social targets by a specified period of time.
+There is also issuance of “Social Bonds,” which have the same structure as green bonds, except their proceeds are linked to social projects; and “Blue Bonds” where use of proceeds is linked to ocean or marine conservation projects.

 The fact that a green bond can represent new capital for a specific project means that the buyer can create additionality by providing a portion of that capital.
 In this case, it’s also easy to draw a clear causal relationship between the capital and the effect that it produces.
-The additionality component of buying a sustainability-linked-bond takes more analysis to determine as SLBs don’t have their proceeds tied to a specific ESG project.
+The additionality component of buying a sustainability-linked-bond takes more analysis to determine as SLBs don’t have their proceeds tied to a specific sustainability or impact outcome.

 • Private debt and equity require a direct and often bilateral relationship between the allocator and recipient of capital, thereby increasing the capacity of the allocator to create specific impact outcomes.